 There are three things to note here:

-- Language of the book now button – Orioly booking button is multilingual.
-The language of the booking button will set automatically to the language of the location your traveler is making the booking from.
+- The language of the book now button – Orioly booking button is multilingual.
+The language of the button will set automatically to the language of the location your traveler is making the booking from.

 2. Custom date tours – once the traveler clicks on the ‘Pick a date’ box, a calendar opens up with all the available departure dates for this tour.
 If it’s a custom-date tour, the traveler can tick the box underneath the calendar and choose their own date.
 You’ll receive a notification about it and be able to respond to the traveler to confirm or re-negotiate the date they chose.

 3. Packaged tours: you had the option to make this tour a packaged tour while adding it to Orioly or while adding bookings to Orioly.
 In case this was a packaged tour, for example for 5 people, your customer would then make a booking for 5 all at once.
 At the same time, you can add more people to this booking through your Orioly account (back office).

 - By clicking “Next” the traveler can see all extra fees included in the tour, and select add-ons that will apply to his / her particular booking.
 To remind you, fees and add-ons are extra costs associated with your tour or activity (check: Add TOUR or ACTIVITY tutorial).

 To remind, you had set these fees and add-ons once you were adding this tour to your Orioly account.
 If the price of fees was then set to be a fixed price, the customer will have the option to pay for this tour at the end of the booking process.

 In case the fee price was left variable, then, of course, they won’t be able to pay for it but only send you an inquiry at the end of the booking process.

 - By clicking “Summary” the traveler can see the selected tour or activity and all fees, add-ons and associated quantities.

 - The traveler can also apply a coupon if he/she has one to use.